 Not all torturers consider their activity a private, intimate thing.
 Some of them will televise their deed, either for their personal consumption via CCTV or for a public to watch.
 The equipment used can run the gamut from state-of-the-art camera systems operated by legions of henchmen in a torture dungeon to a Handycam and a tripod, for the more cost-conscious psycho.

-Ideally, the villain will be somewhere far more comfortable than the victim, and usually indulging in some hedonistic relaxing ritual, such as sipping an expensive bordeaux or cognac, smoking a fine cigar or cigarette (in a holder for added decadence), while simultaneously giving orders by intercom to the less-refined minions who are paid to do their dirty work.
-These villains usually also use this same system to subtly (or not so subtly) verbally torment the victim.
+Ideally, the villain will be somewhere far more comfortable than the victim, and usually indulging in some hedonistic relaxing ritual, such as sipping an expensive bordeaux or cognac, smoking a fine cigar or cigarette (in a holder for added decadence), while simultaneously giving orders by intercom to the henchmen who are paid to do their dirty work.
+These villains usually also use this same system to subtly (or not so subtly) verbally torment and taunt the victim.

-Whatever they do, the effect is demoralizing for the prisoner, to say the least.
+Whatever they do, the effect is demoralizing for the prisoner.
 The message is clear: "Someone is watching you and, unlike you, that someone is enjoying themselves."
 Public Execution and murder.com are related tropes.

 - In The Phantom, self-absorbed dictator General Tara tortures the Phantom's fiancee Diana Palmer and her UN co-worker Sven Nillson remotely.
 With Diana chained to a torture rack, and Sven to a whipping post, General Tara patiently insists they sign a document stating that he is not a tyrannical torturing madman.
 While Sven and Diana endure a smoky, rancid dungeon, General Tara watches from a large leather chair in a poshly comfortable palace office, puffing on a cigarette holder.